vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/5-deploy-canopy.md

     chart_path: llama-stack
     ```

   For now, we are happy with the default Llama Stack values.
-We will update it as we continue to more exciting chapters :)
+We will get some exciting updates as we continue to the other chapters :)

 5. Let's get all of these deployed!
 Of course - they are not real unless they are in git!